xorgol/Ramsete_Ultimo/dowload/readme.md

 # Licensing

-You should already have ramsete.key file, which must be copied into the Ramsete install folder.
+You should already have a ramsete.key file, which must be copied into the Ramsete install folder.
 If you need a licensing file, write me at xorgol@gmail.com

 Adriano Farina